-With long-term fixed interest rates at risk of being higher over the next few years ((Table 3) the Director will consider the most appropriate form of borrowing depending on the prevailing interest rates at the time, including:
+With long-term fixed interest rates at risk of being higher over the next few years ((Table 4) the Director will consider the most appropriate form of borrowing depending on the prevailing interest rates at the time, including:

-- borrowing in advance of need provided the projected borrowing requirement is not exceeded by March 2014; - forward borrowing (i.e. agreeing to borrow at a future date).
+- borrowing in advance of need provided the projected borrowing requirement is not exceeded by March 2015; - o forward borrowing (i.e. agreeing to borrow at a future date).

 The extent of new borrowing will be dependent upon improvements within the financial markets during the period.
 Total new borrowing will be on terms consistent with the long-term objectives of the debt portfolio.
+Determinations issued under the Localism Act 2011 limit the amount of debt carried by the HRA at £156.839 million.

-• Maturity profile - borrowing
+Maturity profile - borrowing